 Other common dreams and what they meaning

 Do you often have dreams that are even more bizarre?
-Lee explains what they mean:
+Chambers explains what they mean:

-"This indicates feelings about some change in life, and the concerns and worries of this change."
+- Being pregnant—this dream indicates feelings about some change in life and the concerns and worries of this change.

-"This is not usually about wanting to hurt yourself or others, but is more linked to your own unresolved internal conflict.
-Perhaps there is something in your life that you need to get rid of—such as a behaviour or belief you have outgrown."
+- Being attacked—this is not usually about wanting to hurt yourself or others, but is more linked to your own unresolved internal conflict.
+Perhaps there is something in your life that you need to get rid of—such as a behavior or belief you have outgrown.

-"Snakes don’t always have negative meanings and can be a symbol of health or healing."
+- Snakes—snakes don’t always have negative meanings and can be a symbol of health or healing.

-"Dreaming about school can reflect your experience in work, highlighting anxieties as well as achievements in learning."
+- School—dreaming about school can reflect your experience in work, highlighting anxieties as well as achievements in learning.